Bryan-Abreu/reading-notes/README.md

 # ***My Reading Journal for 102***
-# _Growth Mindset_
+### _Growth Mindset_
+The growth mind set is a way to look at everything as a skill that can be learned.
-My reading notes journal for code fellows 102 everything is a skill everything can be learned you accept there is talent and you also acccpet there is chance for growth
+You also accept there is talent in this world but you also accept there is oppertunity in growth.

+These are some reminders I use to keep my self in the growth mindset.

-its not the end of the world if i raise my hand and i get it wrong there is no shame in asking for help
+*Its not the end of the world if I raise my hand and I get it wrong.
+*there is no shame in asking for help
-Everything can be learned
+*Everything can be learned
-see the opertunity in failure
+*see the opertunity in failure